wonkyum-kim/Operating_System_Concepts/chapter 2/exercises_and_problems.md

 APIs focus on the programming interface and provide a higher-level abstraction for developers to build applications, while ABIs define the low-level binary interface between modules and the system, ensuring interoperability at the binary level.

 APIs offer portability and compatibility, while ABIs are platform-specific and require adherence to specific binary-level conventions.

+# 2.19

+- Microkernel approach makes extending the operating system easier.
+All new services are added to user space and consequently do not require modification of the kernel.
+When the kernel does have to be modified, the changes tend to be fewer, because the microkernel is a smaller kernel.

+- Communication is provided through message passing.
+For example, if the client program wishes to access a file, it must interact with the file server.
+The client program and service never interact directly.
+Rather, they communicate indirectly by exchanging messages with the microkernel.

+- The performance of microkernels can suffer due to increased system-function overhead.
+When two user-level services must communicate, messages must be copied between the services, which reside in separate address spaces.
+In addition, the operating system may have to switch from one process to the next to exchange the messages.